nipun2003/CustomAnalogClock/README.md

   ```

-  # HourMode
+  # app:setHourMode

-   ### if HourMode is seted true view look like this
+           setHourMode is an attribute of AnalogClockView declare in layout
+           which take a boolean input true of false.

+           The default HourMode is false.
+   ### if   app:setHourMode="true" view mode convert from minute view to Hour View
    ![AnalogClock](https://github.com/nipun2003/CustomAnalogClock/blob/main/analog%20clock%20pic/hour.png)

-   ### if HourMode is seted false or not declared view look like this
+### if   app:setHourMode="false"  or not declared this attribute in layout, view mode sets in minute mode
    ![AnalogClock](https://github.com/nipun2003/CustomAnalogClock/blob/main/analog%20clock%20pic/minute.png)

-  ### DialColor
+  ### app:setDialColor

-      This will set the analog clock main circle color
+      This is also the view's attribute which take input a color and set the analog clock
+      dial circle color.

   ### SetHourHandColor | MinuteHandColor | SecondHandColor

-       This will set set the hour indicator color , Minute indicator color and
+       This will set set the hour hand indicator color , Minute hand indicator color and
-          second indicator color respectively
+          second hand indicator color respectively

  ### MainHourColor

-      This will set the text color of 3,6,9 and 12 and also their indicator
+      This will set the text color of 3,6,9 and 12.

 ### SecondaryHourColor

-       This will set the text color of rest hour and their indicator
+       This will set the text color of hour except 3,6,9 and 12.

 ### After Customization the view can change like this